Xe-nor/Gender-Predictor/README.md

 Welcome to the README page for our gender predicting ML model created using Flask!

-This ML model to predict the gender of a person based on certain features.
+A ML model to predict the gender of a person based on certain features.
 The model was built using Python and various machine learning libraries, and is deployed using Flask, a popular web framework for Python.

 ## Built With